mikestead/swagger-routes/README.md

 Using individual handler files is a good choice if each handler needs unique logic to deal with an operation request.

-A handler file must be named after the Swagger operation it handles e.g. `listPets.js`, and all handler files must reside in the same directory.
+A handler file must be named after the Swagger operation it handles e.g. `listPets.js`.

+All handler files must reside in the same directory, unless the `group` option is enabled, in which case the handler file should sit under a folder of its primary tag name (see Generating Handler Files below).

 ##### File Contents